-- 1. Encourage equality, diversity and inclusion in all its areas of operation We will avoid unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits, discipline, and selection for redundancy.
-Job descriptions will avoid any unnecessary requirements (those unrelated to effective performance) that may otherwise have deterred applicants.
+1. Encourage equality, diversity and inclusion in all its areas of operation We will avoid unlawful discrimination in all aspects of service provision including recruitment, opportunities for training, and pay.
+Service contracts will avoid any unnecessary requirements (those unrelated to effective performance) that may otherwise have deterred applicants.
 We will base decisions on objective criteria.
-We will consider making reasonable adjustments in recruitment, of both paid staff and volunteers, as well as in day-to-day employment. - 2.
-Create a working environment free of bullying, harassment, victimisation, and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all staff are recognised and valued.
+We will consider making reasonable adjustments in recruitment, of both paid contractors and volunteers, as well as in day-to-day service provision.

+2. Create a working environment free of bullying, harassment, victimisation, and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all are recognised and valued.

-This commitment includes ensuring staff are informed about their rights and responsibilities under the equality, diversity and inclusion policy.
-Responsibilities include staff conducting themselves to help the organisation provide equal opportunities in employment, and prevent bullying, harassment, victimisation, and unlawful discrimination.
+This commitment includes ensuring that everyone is informed about their rights and responsibilities under the equality, diversity and inclusion policy.

-All staff and volunteers should understand they, as well as Camp Jojo, can be held liable for acts of bullying, harassment, victimisation, and unlawful discrimination, in the course of their employment, against fellow employees, volunteers or family members.
+All team members and volunteers should understand that they, as well as Camp Jojo, can be held liable for acts of bullying, harassment, victimisation, and unlawful discrimination, in the course of their work, against any ohter mebers of the Camp Jojo Team or family members.

-3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, volunteers family members, visitors, the public and any others in the course of the organisation's work activities.
+3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by everyone involved in working with Camp Jojo.

-Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
+Further, sexual harassment may amount to a criminal matter, such as in sexual assault allegations.
 In addition, harassment under the Protection from Harassment Act 1997 - which is not limited to circumstances where harassment relates to a protected characteristic - is a criminal offence.

-- 4. Make opportunities for training, development and progress available to all staff, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - 5.
-Make decisions concerning staff being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act). - 6.
-Review employment practices and procedures when necessary to ensure fairness, and also update them and the policy to take account of changes in the law. - 7.
-Monitor the make-up of the workforce and volunteer workforce, regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality, diversity, and inclusion, and in meeting the aims and commitments set out in the equality, diversity and inclusion policy.
+4. Make opportunities for training, development and progress available to all, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation.

+5. Make decisions concerning contractors being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act).

+6. Review employment practices and procedures when necessary to ensure fairness, and also update them and the policy to take account of changes in the law.

+7. Monitor the make-up of the and volunteer and contractor workforce, regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality, diversity, and inclusion, and in meeting the aims and commitments set out in the equality, diversity and inclusion policy.
 This policy will be monitored annually to judge its effectiveness and will be updated in accordance with changes in the law.
 We will report to the board of trustees on any actions or activities undertaken to improve equality of opportunity.
-Any information provided by job applicants and employees for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.
+Any information provided by job applicants for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.